phutchins/octopress/source/_posts/2017-01-04-fixing-docker-no-space-left-on-device.markdown

 Visit [http://gparted.org/download.php](http://gparted.org/download.php) and download the gparted-live ISO for your architecture.
 In this case, I downloaded gparted-live-0.27.0-1-amd64.iso.

 ### Launch the VM Running GParted
 Here we run qemu and launch a virtual machine adding our Docker.qcow2 disk image as a drive.

-You'll select the options for booting GParted Live.
++ When prompted, you'll select the options for booting GParted Live.
++ Select don't touch keymap (unless you know what you're doing)
++ The next step should default to 33 (US English) so change it if needed, otherwise, hit enter
++ For mode, select start X & GParted automatically which should be default
++ Click on the GParted icon

 While launching, I saw a warning stating `overlayfs: missing 'workdir'`.
 You can safely ignore this.
 Just be patient and let it finish booting.